Experts | Staff | Board of Directors | Contact | Donate | Impact

 EPI’s research is cutting-edge, original, and reliable, and it spans a broad range of economic issues.
-EPI analyses are a trusted resource for policy makers, those in the media, national progressive advocacy organizations and state research organizations.
+EPI analyses are a trusted resource for policymakers, those in the media, national progressive advocacy organizations, and state research organizations.
 EPI conducts original research according to rigorous standards of objectivity and, as a result, is a reliable source of information and analysis.
 In-house researchers maintain their standing in the academic community by publishing findings in prestigious peer-reviewed academic journals and by delivering public lectures, speeches, and testimony.
 Our methods for ensuring our research methodologies are exemplary and include the use of highly qualified researchers and reviews by outside experts from across the ideological spectrum.

 EPI provides visionary solutions and leadership.
 EPI shapes public policy on the federal and state level through compelling research and innovative ideas.
 We are recognized as national leaders on breakthrough liberal economic policies.
-EPI Research Associate and Yale university professor Jacob Hacker developed the concept of the public option—the idea that the government would provide health insurance and compete with private insurers to assure robust competition.
+EPI research associate and Yale university professor Jacob Hacker developed the concept of the public option—the idea that the government would provide health insurance and compete with private insurers to assure robust competition.
 EPI’s analysis has also shaped the way the economy is viewed.
 For instance, EPI researchers were the first ones to profile the emerging gap between growing productivity and the wages and compensation of typical workers.
-An EPI economist was the first to compute the ratio of unemployed workers to job openings—the job-seekers to job-openings ratio—a commonsense way to help the public understand the difficulty of finding a job.
+An EPI economist was the first to compute the ratio of unemployed workers to job openings—the job-seekers-to-job-openings ratio—a commonsense way to help the public understand the difficulty of finding a job.
 EPI has long profiled the stagnation of workers’ wages, the deterioration of job quality, and rising inequalities.
 EPI also oversaw the formation of the Economic Analysis and Research Network (EARN) of state and regional multi-issue research, policy, and advocacy organizations.
 Finally, EPI is beholden to no one: we say what we think is true regardless of who might not want to hear it.
 We believe that is what it means to be a leader.

-Our Issues.
-EPI’s work spans a range of economic policy issues, including Education; Federal Budget, Deficits and Taxes; Health; Immigration; Jobs, Wages and Living Standards; Labor Policy; Macroeconomic Performance; Public Investment; Race, Ethnicity and the Economy; Regulation; Retirement; and Trade and Globalization.
-We approach all of our policy issues by documenting the experiences of low- and moderate-income workers and families, and asking how public policy can and will impact jobs, economic growth, and the well-being of all Americans.
+Our issues.
+EPI’s work spans a range of economic policy issues, including education; federal budget, deficits and taxes; health; immigration; jobs, wages, and living standards; labor policy; macroeconomic performance; public investment; race, ethnicity, and the economy; regulation; retirement; and trade and globalization.
+We approach all of our policy issues by documenting the experiences of low- and moderate-income workers and families and asking how public policy can and will impact jobs, economic growth, and the well-being of all Americans.

 How we do it.
-EPI produces numerous research papers and policy analyses; sponsors conferences and seminars; briefs policy makers at all levels of government; provides technical support to national, state, and local constituency and advocacy organizations; testifies before national, state, and local legislatures; and provides information and background to the media.
+EPI produces numerous research papers and policy analyses; sponsors conferences and seminars; briefs policymakers at all levels of government; provides technical support to national, state, and local constituency and advocacy organizations; testifies before national, state, and local legislatures; and provides information and background to the media.
 In a typical year, EPI is cited in the media more than 20,000 times and is mentioned and/or our staff are seen or heard by over 300 million people on television and radio.

 - Helping Working People Economic policy should focus on improving conditions for working people.